esaude/esaude-iblis-prototype/README.md

 This project is an AngularJS application for point of care based on iBLIS and using The UI was designed for tablet-like interfaces with touch screen and virtual keyboard.

+A demo of the system can be found [here](https://iblis.esaude.org/).

-A demo of the system can be found [here](http://metadata.esaude.org/home).
+A development demo of the system can be found   [here](https://esaude-iblis.herokuapp.com/).

+The back-end system of iBLIS can be found [here](https://iblis-old.esaude.org).

 ## Setup (Development Environment)